UW Huskies complete football coaching staff with five more hires from Fresno State

 “There’s certainly a tremendous amount of respect for DeBoer and what he is accomplishing in his career, and when you get an opportunity to go back and work with people that you really respect, I think you have to take it into strong consideration.”

-In Fresno, Calif., Marks has tutored standout running back Ronnie Rivers — who has piled up 1,295 rushing yards, 4.96 yards per carry, 629 receiving yards and 16 total touchdowns over the last two seasons, earning first-team All-Mountain West honors in 2020.
+In Fresno, California, Marks tutored standout running back Ronnie Rivers — who has piled up 1,295 rushing yards, 4.96 yards per carry, 629 receiving yards and 16 total touchdowns over the last two seasons, earning first-team All-Mountain West honors in 2020.

 Marks — who played running back at Boise State from 2001 to 2005 — joined DeBoer’s Fresno State staff following six seasons at his alma mater, where he coached the running backs (2015-2019) and also served as director of special teams (2019) and assistant strength and conditioning coach (2014).
 Previous stops included Arkansas State (2013), South Dakota State (2012), Sioux Falls (2010-11) and Colorado (2007-09).